Ramin Rezaeian: Persepolis

 Rezaeian joined Persepolis on 27 June 2015 with a two-year contract.
 He scored his first goal for Persepolis in a 2–0 victory against Siah Jamegan.
 On 26 December 2015, Rezaeian scored a 30-yard free kick against Padideh in stoppage time to earn them a 2–2 draw.
-He also scored the third goal for Persepolis in the Tehran derby against Esteghlal F.C. on 15 April 2016.
-Persepolis won that derby 4-2.
 After initially signing a contract with Turkish Süper Lig club Rizespor in the summer of 2016, Rezaeian cancelled his contract and re–joined Persepolis.

-After an altercation with teammate Ali Alipour during a training camp before an AFC Champions League match, Rezaeian was told to train by himself.
-After a few weeks, his contract was eventually terminated with Persepolis and he was released.

 Oostende

 After rejecting an offer from Tehran rivals Esteghlal F.C., Rezaeian joined Belgian club K.V.
 Oostende on 9 July 2017 with a two-year contract after a successful trial period at the club.
 Ramin made his debut on 27 July 2017 in a 3rd round Europa League qualifier against French club Olympique de Marseille.
 Oostende lost the match 4–2 and Rezaeian played the full 90 minutes.

 Al Shahania

 On 6 November 2018, Rezaeian joined Qatar Stars League side Al Shahania.
 In his first match with the club, on 8 November, Ramin scored a free kick goal in his team's 5–1 loss to Al Duhail.
 On 23 November, in his second match with his club, Ramin assisted his team's only goal in a 1–0 win against Al-Kharitiyath.